-- 1. Soldier rail

 - 2. Hydraulic soldier strut

 - 3. Lifting/handling point

-- 1 Pin
+- 4. Pin

 Figure 12 Hydraulic shoring (soldier set style)

 Steel sheet piling

 Steel sheet piling is generally used on major excavations, for example large building foundations or where large embankments are to be held back and can be installed prior to excavation work commencing.
 It is also used where an excavation is in close proximity to adjoining buildings (see Figure 13).